p4lang/behavioral-model/docs/simple_switch.md

 `simple_switch` does not.

-If one wants to use `simple_switch` and have some form of more closely synchronized time stamps between different switches, you have several
+If one wants to use `simple_switch` and have some form of more closely synchronized timestamps between different switches, you have several
 options:

 + Modify `simple_switch` code so that the `ingress_global_timestamp`
-  and other time stamp values are calculated from the local system time, e.g. perhaps using a system call like `gettimeofday`.
+  and other timestamp values are calculated from the local system time, e.g. perhaps using a system call like `gettimeofday`.
 Many systems today use NTP ([Network Time Protocol](https://en.wikipedia.org/wiki/Network_Time_Protocol)) to